• Hot rolled deformed steel bar for construction System 1

 A2: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-Q: What is the effect of fatigue on steel rebars?
+Q: What is the average lifespan of a reinforced concrete structure with steel rebars?

-Q: How do steel rebars contribute to the load-bearing capacity of structures?
+Q: How do steel rebars contribute to the strength of concrete structures?

 Send your message to us